How many students with disabilities receive services?

 1Data do not include Vermont, for which 2007–08 and 2008–09 data were not available.
 In 2006–07, the total number of 3- to 21-year-olds served in Vermont was 14,010.

-4Based on the total enrollment in public schools, prekindergarten through 12th grade.
+7Based on total public school enrollment in prekindergarten through 12th grade.

 Related Tables and Figures: (Listed by Release Date)